-316. Ethics in Business and the Professions.
+316. Business & Ethics.

 This seminar looks at the relation between public policy and ethical dilemmas in the arenas of corporate life and professional service.
 The course asks students to examine the sorts of moral dilemmas they can expect to encounter in their chosen fields of work and takes a case-study approach to such topics as employee rights, information disclosure, Affirmative Action, sexual harassment and whistleblowing, and the roles that public policy should - or should not - play in relation to these issues.